pletzer/snakemake_examples/README.md

 ### Example showing how to aggregate many files into one

-Many statistical operations involve extracting data from many files and extracting a single number from them.
+Many statistical operations involve combining data from many files into a single number.

-From the top directory, start with
+Start with
 ```
-cd array/workflow
+cd $SNAKEMAKE_EXAMPLES/array/workflow
 rm -rf ../results/*
 ```
 then run